Ultimate Guide To Setting New Year’s Intentions

 5. Make decisions and actions from a place of intention

-The most important step of this entire process is to actually start making decisions and actions from a place of intention.
-Catch your limiting beliefs and self sabotaging patterns of behavior and start doing things differently.
+The most important step of this entire process is to actually start making decisions and actions intentionally.
+Need support?
+Get a coach.

 What is your intention for the New Year?
 Create that extra layer of accountability for yourself and let me know in the comments below!